 Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 One of our objectives on the WERC is to raise awareness of community health risks.
-This time of year the tick population booms, putting tick-borne diseases on top of the list.
+The tick population this year is huge, putting tick-borne diseases on top of the list.

 1. Be Aware - It’s important to understand that ticks are everywhere in New England, including woods and swamps, fields and yards.
 After being dormant throughout the cold winter months, ticks can crawl just about everywhere, hatching and growing, and they are hungry.
 Typically, as the weather warms up over 40F, ticks position themselves on twigs, sprigs of grass, or on branches near the ground, then latch onto any warm-blooded passer-by: mice, birds, rabbits, coyote, deer, and pets and people, too.